Styri/Videogame-Management-API/README.md

 ## Installation

 > [!NOTE]
-> If you're installing PHP for the first time, in order to follow the installation steps, you may need to uncomment (remove the * from the front) the following extensions in your `php.ini` file (which you can find in the root of your php directory):
+> If you're installing PHP for the first time, in order to follow the installation steps, you may need to uncomment (remove the * from the front) the following extensions in your `php.ini` file (which you can find in the root of your PHP directory after installing Composer):
 >```
 > extension=fileinfo
 > extension=pdo_sqlite